skarab42/htms-rs/crates/core/readme.md

 ---

-*Part of the HTMS ecosystem - streaming HTML without the headaches.*
+*Part of the HTMS ecosystem — Stream Async HTML, Stay SEO-Friendly.*